Talking Times Tables calls are short and sweet - only 2-3 minutes a day, 5 days a week.

 All lessons are pre-recorded.
 You will never be phoned by a live person.
-It will always be Recorded Me, and some kind of text-reading bot which will probably screw up the pronounciation of your child's name.
+It will always be Recorded Me, and some kind of text-reading bot which will probably screw up the pronunciation of your child's name.

 Recorded Me will say:

 "Hello!
 This is Jenn from Talking Times Tables.
 Can I speak to..."